ajtowns/taproot-review/week-7.md

 > When manifestos were still cool, and governments were run by fools,
 > And the greatest walls were stone and bricks just lying in the dirt.
 > Hackers were lovable scamps, and everybody hated banks,
-> And extropians still had long hair and dreamed they'd save the world.
+> And Extropians still had long hair and dreamed they'd save the world.
 >
 > [chorus, half-chorus]